felixlopz/hubrise-test-task/content/docs/en/payment.md

 1. Go to **SETTINGS**.
 1. If you have access to multiple Accounts, select the **Account** you are interested in.
-1. If payment is done at Account level, verify **All locations** is selected.
+1. If payment is done at Account level, verify that **All locations** is selected.
 If payment is done at Location level, select the Location from the **Location** list.
 1. Under **Payment**, click on **Payment history**.
 Payments are listed in reverse historical order, with the most recent payments displayed first.

 The first time you make a payment, the payment is listed as an upgrade.
 Subsequent payments will be listed for the date of the [billing period](docs/payment#billing-cycles).
 Once you have a valid payment method saved, payments are automated.